The unstable formula theorem revisited via algorithms: A new statistical learning model: Probably Eventually Correct

 In particular, since the ordinal SOA satisfies Equation (\ref{eq:prev}), {the limit as $N \rightarrow \infty$ of the left-hand side is $1$, so the same is true of the right-hand side, so (\ref{eq:needtoshow}) holds} and hence it PEC learns $\mch$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t:stablepec}] Consider first the direction $(2) \implies (1)$.
 Let $\mch$ be a class satisfying Item $(2)$.
 Thus, $\mch$ is a Littlestone class, and by Theorem~\ref{t:pec} the SOA is a PEC learner for $\mch$.
 Thus, the SOA makes at most $d=\Ldim(\mch)$ many mistakes on every realizable sequence, and therefore also on (almost) every random i.i.d sequence~$S$ which is drawn from a {given} realizable distribution $D$.
-The latter, combined with the fact that the SOA is lazy (as defined in the proof of Theorem~\ref{t:pec}) implies that it makes at most $d$ mind changes on (almost\footnote{i.e.\ with probability $1$.}) every sequence $S$ which is drawn from a realizable distribution $D$.
+The latter, combined with the fact that the SOA is lazy (see \ref{not:lazy}) implies that it makes at most $d$ mind changes on (almost\footnote{i.e.\ with probability $1$.}) every sequence $S$ which is drawn from a realizable distribution $D$.

 We now turn to prove the more challenging direction $(1)\implies (2)$.
 Our strategy is to consider the contra-positive statement and show that if $\Ldim(\mch) > d$ then every learner that makes at most $d$ mind changes is not a PEC learner for $\mch$.
 In more detail, let $\mca$ be a learning rule that makes at most $d$ mind changes on almost every sequence $S$ which is drawn from a distribution $D$ that is realizable by $\mch$.
 Assumes towards contradiction that $\mca$ PEC learns $\mch$.